xianshenglu/microfocus-hiring/jd-list-detail.md

 - Experience in programming language (Java/C/Javascript) is a plus
 - Experience on **AWS/Azure/GCP** is a plus
 - Good command of English

+### ITOM DCA / Premium Support Engineer / Specialist / 7025154

+**Job Description:**

+Customer Solution Centers are made up of teams that provide remote (offsite) service; customer access, pre-sales, post-sales, and service delivery.
+Technical teams focus is to solve various business systems and applications problems for customers, onsite engineering personnel and Authorized Service Providers on standard, specialized or complex systems.

+**Responsibilities:**

+- Successfully resolve technical issues (hardware and software) from incoming internal or external businesses and end user's contacts and proactive notification systems.
+- Respond to service, product, technical, and customer- relations questions on subjects such as features, specifications, and repairs on current and discontinued products, parts, and options, based on customer entitlement (warranty through mission-critical). .
+- Proactively assist internal or external businesses and end users to avoid or reduce problem occurrence.
+- Ability to act as a team or project leader providing direction to team activities and facilitates information validation and team decision- making process.
+- Review and may resolve complex business issues.
+- Excellent communication skills.
+Add case resolution to KMS.
+- Understand and utilize Information Technology Information Libraries (ITIL).
+- Represent the company in a face to face customer location visit, industry conference/trade show, vendor meeting, etc.
+- Partners frequently with the Sales Pursuit team.

+**Education and Experience Required:**

+- Vocational: apprenticeship/certification completion.
+May be technical or non-technical.
+May include on- the-job training in addition to studies.
+In some locations, completion may be recognized by diploma.
+Advanced programs may be 2+ years.
+Associate degree: first attainable degree at the post-high school level.
+Typically 2 year completion beyond High School level (i.e., Associate of Arts, GCE 'A' level (Singapore), etc.) or equivalent experience.
+BA/BS or equivalent experience preferred.
+- 10+ years experience in relevant technologies and customer environments.
+- Relevant industry qualification where applicable.

+**Knowledge and Skills:**

+- Excellent verbal and written communication skills in language to be supported.
+- Experience in troubleshooting in a technical environment.
+- Excellent analytical and problem solving skills.
+- Software and hardware knowledge of computing, storage and peripheral devices.
+- Advanced proficiency with case management databases and tools.
+- Superior customer service skills.
+- Phone and remote support.
+- Partners frequently with the Sales Pursuit team.
+- Ability to solve and document solutions for usage of other technicians and customers.
+- Ability to mentor new agents.
+- Ability to lead resolution activities with escalated customers.
+- Ability to contribute to technical action plans.
+- Highly Developed knowledge of more complex solutions.
+- In-depth Knowledge on ITOM DCA product center products, mainly SA, CSA, OO.
+Knowledge /experience of other ITOM product center is preferable.
+- Implementation and Install assistance and support for DCA products, along with their integrations.
+- Experience in DCA/SA migration and product upgrade activities at the customer environment
+- Handle critical escalations and fine tune product performance, customization,
+- Reviewing design / architecture of DCA products implementation and perform health check.
+- Coordinate with Product Manager, Sales, R&D and Professional Services to provide customer the best experience.
+- Capable of being crossed trained on other new products per future company needs.
+- Knowledge on DB, scripting, AWS, Docker Kubernetes, network.